-The Paris Opera Ballet makes its debut tonight at the newly reconstructed Bolshoi Theatre with Pierre Lacotte’s Paquita, and when Russian paper Moskovskie Novosti (Московские новости) asked if I could interview an étoile for them ahead of the tour, I immediately thought of Mathias Heymann.
-One of the youngest principals in Paris, he was sidelined for 18 months with a bad injury and only made his return last March, for the company’s Nureyev Gala.
+The Paris Opera Ballet makes its debut tonight at the newly reconstructed Bolshoi Theatre with Pierre Lacotte’s Paquita, and when Russian paper Moskovskie Novosti (Московские новости) asked if I could interview an étoile ahead of the tour, I immediately thought of Mathias Heymann.
+One of the youngest principals in Paris, he was sidelined for 18 months following a major injury and only made his return last March, for the company’s Nureyev Gala.
 He went on to dance a beautiful Sylphide with the Bolshoi’s Evgenia Obraztsova in June and opens the Paris Opera’s Moscow tour tonight.
 Moskovskie Novosti devoted four pages to the interview, and kindly allowed me to publish the English version here:

 You were born in France but grew up in Africa.
 How did ballet enter your life?

 My mother hailed from Morocco and was an Oriental dancer and dance teacher, so music and dance were part of my life from a very young age.
 We lived in Africa for nine years, first in Morocco and then in Senegal and Djibouti.
 Dance was almost like a family activity there: women would express themselves together through dance.
 I tried to imitate my mother, and I loved the rhythms.
 Ballet only came when we moved back to France.
 I was around 10 and I had growth-related problems so a doctor suggested that I try ballet to stimulate and stretch my body.

 You came to the Paris Opera Ballet School relatively late…